 The Capital District Future City Competition is an educational program for middle school students (6th, 7th and 8th graders) to use their creative an innovative imaginations to design a city of the future.
 The students work with their teacher coach and an engineer-volunteer mentor from the community to design and build the city.
 The students apply math, science, engineering and technology, as well as enhance their writing and presentation skills, through this project.

 Three students represent the team with their teacher and engineer mentor at the Regional Competition.
 These three students present their team's 3D city model at the competition, competing for locally sponsored specialty awards and prizes as well as the Regional Title.
 The winner of the Regional Competition will also receive a trip to Washington, DC to compete in the National Competition, February 16-20, 2019.
 Last year's local awards and prizes totaled over $7,000.

 About the National Future City Competition

-The Future City Competition, for sixth, seventh and eighth grade students, is held from September, 2017 through February, 2018.
+The Future City Competition, for sixth, seventh and eighth grade students, is held from September, 2018 through February, 2019.
 The National Future City Competition is sponsored in part by DiscoverE (formally known as the National Engineers Week Foundation), a consortium of professional and technical societies and major U.S. corporations.
-Major funding comes from Bentley Systems, Incorporated, Bechtel, and Shell.
+Major funding comes from Bentley Systems, Bechtel, Shell, NCEES, and UL.
 For more information, visit www.futurecity.org.

 About Engineers Week